DSAILatKAIST/awesome-reviews-kaist/paper-review/2022-spring/chi-2021-facesight.md

 ---
-description : Weng et al./ FaceSight; Enabling Hand-to-Face Gesture Interaction on AR Glasses with a Downward-Facing Camera Vision / CHI-2021
+description : Weng et al./ FaceSight; Enabling Hand-to-Face Gesture Interaction on AR Glasses with a Downward-Facing Camera Vision / Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems
 ---

 # **Title**